d14znet/blog-chirpy/_posts/2024-10-06-fun-with-monitoring-1.markdown

 ## Installing and Configuring cAdvisor with Docker Compose

-cAdvisor is an ad-hoc exporter for containers.
+cAdvisor is an **ad-hoc exporter for containers**.
 The Prometheus' Docs include a [tutorial to set it up on a multi-container environment](https://prometheus.io/docs/guides/cadvisor/#monitoring-docker-container-metrics-using-cadvisor).

-For my containers, I decided to download the image and provision it using docker-compose, as I did with my other containerized services.
+For my containers, I decided to download the image and **provision it using docker-compose**, as I did with my other containerized services.
 To accomplish this, I followed these steps:

 * Download the cAdvisor image: ```sudo docker pull google/cadvisor:latest``` (you might want to use ```zcube/cadvisor``` instead if you plan to run cAdvisor on an ARM architecture)
 * Create a docker-compose file and paste the following lines: